jenkinsci/libvirt-agent-plugin/README.md

 Here you can configure the following details:

--   **Hypervisor**: here you select one of the clouds that you configure at the central Configure Jenkins page
+-   **Hypervisor**: Select one of the clouds that you configure at the central Configure Jenkins page
--   **Virtual Machine**: select one of the virtual machines that you want to use as an agent
+-   **Virtual Machine**: Select one of the virtual machines that you want to use as an agent
--   **Revert Snapshot**: optionally you can select an existing snapshot of the virtual machine that you want the agent to be reverted to once it is being shut down
+-   **Revert Snapshot**: Optionally, you can select an existing snapshot of the virtual machine that you want the agent to be reverted to once it is being shut down
--   **Startup Idle**: this optional value (default is 60) allows you to specify an idle timer in seconds.
+-   **Startup Idle**: This optional value (default is 60) allows you to specify an idle timer in seconds.
     Once the virtual machine has been started,
     Jenkins will wait that long before starting the actual agent service on the virtual host.
     If your hypervisor is super quick, set a low value,